-- Walking: a graded walking programme can be beneficial, gradually building up the distances to be walked.
+- Walking: a paced or graded walking programme can be beneficial, gradually building up the distances to be walked.

 - Pilates: Pilates is a gentle, low-impact form of exercise.
 It can help to maintain and improve the condition of both abdominal and pelvic floor muscles, which in turn stabilises the joints of the pelvis.
-Many women who have PGP have found that Pilates can help to stop their pelvis moving out of alignment and therefore keep ‘the niggles’ at bay.
+Many women who have PGP have found that Pilates can help to manage their pelvic instability and therefore keep ‘the niggles’ at bay.
 For more information and class locations, see www.pilates.co.uk.

 - Swimming: when your manual therapist suggests you are ready to return to exercising in water it can be helpful to follow a graded programme similar to walking, as the resistance of the water and the buoyancy can often mask how difficult the exercise is, so it is easy to overdo it.
 Front or back crawl are often less of a strain on the pelvic joints; breaststroke can be quite a strong stress across the pelvic joints, so take care when you go back to this style of swimming.
 Many women find hydrotherapy and aquanatal exercise helpful, click here for more information about which exercises can be helpful and what to avoid with PGP.